 The BuildCrux Method for roof estimating software

 The method is the same one that works on any trade estimate.
 Get the quantities right, plan the job before you price it, control what happens on the roof, price every change, and watch the money against the estimate as the job runs.
+Roof estimating software should reinforce that discipline, not replace your judgment.

 Measure squares by pitch, not one roof total